EmilStenstrom/django-components/README.md

 ## Release notes

+🚨📢 **Version 0.100**
+- BREAKING CHANGE:
+    - `django_components.safer_staticfiles` app was removed.
+It is no longer needed.
+    - Installation change: Instead of defining component directories in `STATICFILES_DIRS`, set them to `COMPONENTS.dirs`.
+    - Installation change: You now must define `STATICFILES_FINDERS`
+- Beside the top-level `/components` directory, you can now define also app-level components dirs, e.g. `[app]/components`

 **Version 0.97**
 - Fixed template caching.
 You can now also manually create cached templates with [`cached_template()`](#template_cache_size---tune-the-template-cache)
 - The previously undocumented `get_template` was made private.